notavailable4u/single-testiimonial-card/README.md

 # Testimonial Card - GreatFrontEnd Projects Challenge

 This project, a simple Testimonial Card rendered according to the design specifications listed in the provided Figma file, came from [GreatFrontEnd project](https://www.greatfrontend.com/projects/challenges/testimonial-card).
-The project rules allowed for choosing your own tech stack, so I used it as an opportuity to create my first TailwindsCSS project.
+The project rules allowed for choosing your own tech stack, so I used it as an opportunity to create my first TailwindsCSS project.

 ## Project Brief and Requirements